Q: What is Habitat for Humanity of Metro Denver, and what do you do?

 Q: How can I volunteer with Habitat Metro Denver?

-A: There are a number of ways to get involved with Habitat Metro Denver.
-Volunteers can work on construction sites, in our ReStores (home improvement outlets that raise money for Habitat Metro Denver), or on special projects and committees.
-For a comprehensive list of volunteer opportunities, please visit our Volunteer page.
+A: There are many ways to get involved with Habitat Metro Denver.
+Volunteers can work on construction sites, in our ReStores, or in other areas throughout the organization.
+For a comprehensive list of volunteer opportunities, visit our Volunteer page.

 Q: What are the age requirements to volunteer with Habitat?

-Q: Do you need previous construction experience to volunteer on a Habitat construction site?
+Q: Do I need previous construction experience to volunteer on a Habitat construction site?

-A: No. Anyone who wants to help and is at least 16 years old is welcome on the construction site.
+A: No. Anyone who wants to help and is at least 16 years old is welcome to volunteer on a construction site.
 Site supervisors will provide you with tools and equipment and teach you how to use them.